Village Aling The Way To Jiri To Everest Trekking

 However, have lunch on the pass and continue the trek to Junbeshi.
 It takes 5–6 hours in total.
 Overnight at the Guest House.

-Note: If you have time, you may explore the Buddhist monastery on-site.
+Note: If you have time, you may explore the on-site Buddhist monastery.

 Junbeshi Monestary